Rohitdey09/Internet-service-provider-website-using-Tailwind-CSS/README.md

 Coverage Map: Interactive map showing areas with Starlink coverage.
 Contact Form: Easy way for users to get in touch with customer support.
 Responsive Design: Optimized for various devices including desktops, tablets, and smartphones.

 Technologies Used
 Frontend: HTML, CSS, JavaScript, Tailwind CSS
-Backend: [If applicable, mention any backend technology used]
 Tools: Git, GitHub
 Installation
 To run this project locally, follow these steps: